Tennessee Titans vs. Jacksonville Jaguars NFL Week 14 Odds, Plays and Insights for December 12, 2021

 - Tennessee's games this year have hit the over on seven of 12 set point totals (58.3%).

-- Tennessee is 4-2 against the spread and 4-2 overall when the team amasses more than 365.1 yards.
+- Tennessee is 4-2 against the spread and 4-2 overall when the team totals over 365.1 yards.

 - The Titans have turned the ball over 21 times this season, 15 more turnovers than the Jaguars have forced (6).